PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 ## Tax Editing form

 - **Name** - mandatory - text field for naming the specific Tax with a Language selector
-- **Rate** - numeric input field, allows setting the Range of the tax.
+- **Range** - numeric input field, allows setting the Range of the tax.
 Range must be typed as a single numbers or single numbers with decimals.
 - **Enable or Disable switch toggle button** - allows to Enable or Disable tax.
 - **Cancel** - button cancels the Tax editing form.
 - **Save** - button saves the configured form.